We spent most of the month of June getting ready to support a steadily larger team.

 What challenges are we dealing with?

-We've learned through certain experiences with our trial hire process that we need to make some improvements on our end.
+We've learned through certain experiences with our trial hire process (Trial hire has been replaced since October 1, 2020 with 90-days onboarding in which new team members are considered full Axelerant employees from day 1.) that we need to make some improvements on our end.
 We’ve started having those discussions now.

 In essence, these are our takeaways: